sandaruanjana/online-recipe-sharing-platform-admin-panel/README.md

-# Vue 3 CRUD Example
+# Vue 3 Admin Panel

-This is a simple crud example using Vue 3.
+This is a admin panel for recipe sharing platform

 ## Requirements